-- Despite the subscription model, there will still be ads, but only a limited number of them, while watching live programming.
+- Despite the subscription model, you’ll still encounter ads, but only a limited number of them, while watching live programming.

-- Users will be able to access scores, news, sports radio, podcasts, an on-demand library, and certain games and programming not available on ESPN’s cable channels with their ESPN+ subscription.
+- Users will be able to access scores, news, sports radio, podcasts, an on-demand library, and certain games and programming not available on ESPN’s cable channels.

-- Watching live ESPN channels will still require an appropriate paid TV subscription (whether cable, satellite, or streaming service).
-The app gatekeeps this by requiring users to sign in with their TV provider account to enable live watching.
+- Watching live ESPN channels will still require a paid TV subscription (whether cable, satellite, or streaming service).
+The app acts as a gatekeeper by requiring users to sign in with their TV provider account to enable live viewing.
 If you need help finding a streaming TV provider, head over to our TV streaming services guide.

-- While it wasn’t available on the app at launch, ESPN now offers a daily condensed, digital version of its popular SportsCenter series that can be watched through ESPN+.
+- While it wasn’t available on the app at launch, ESPN now offers a condensed, digital version of its popular SportsCenter series each day that can be watched through ESPN+.

 - If you happen to miss the first part of a game, you can watch live content from the beginning, even if you start watching late.

 - If you happen to subscribe to another premium sports streaming service, like MLB.tv or NHL.tv, you’ll be able to access out-of-market games through the ESPN app.

 - The ESPN app is available on the following devices: Android smartphones, Android TV, Apple TV, Chromecast, Fire TV, Fire TV Stick, Fire TV Cube, Fire TV Smart TVs, Fire Tablets, iPhone, and iPad.